 Of course, the views are not the only attraction of the place, there are other things to do in Trastevere at night there.
 For example, visit some of the best monuments of Rome that give value and historical interest to the hill.

 The huge Acqua Paola fountain is one of the top 5 fountains in Rome.
-When it gets dark, the fountain is illuminated, in front of it there is a belvedere from which you can see a part of the city.
-The atmosphere that forms around the fountain at night is very lively and, thanks to the subtle lighting, becomes romantic.
+When it gets dark, the fountain is illuminated, in front of it there is a viewpoint from which you can see a part of the city.
+The atmosphere around the fountain at night is very lively and, thanks to the subtle lighting, becomes romantic.

 Its design may remind you of the Fontana dell'Acqua Felice, also known as the Fountain of Happy Water.
 The reason behind it is that, apparently, that served as inspiration to create the Acqua Paola.
 It was inaugurated in the early 17th century to commemorate the restoration of an ancient aqueduct.